How Leadership Coaching Works: A Behind-the-Scenes Look

 Time: 2-4 hours per month (sessions + preparation)

-Money: $3,000-10,000/month depending on coach experience and engagement structure
+Money: $3,000-10,000/month depending on the coach’s experience and the structure of the engagement.

-ROI: One avoided bad hire ($500K-$2M), one pattern fixed before it scales ($5M-50M), one less year of burnout (priceless).
+ROI: One avoided bad hire ($500K-$2M), one pattern fixed before it scales ($5M-50M), one promotion that comes quicker than you thought it would (priceless).

 Ready to See the Pattern You Can’t See From Inside It?